systemboys/QuickWindows/qw/README.md

 #
 # Licença: GPL.

-# Importar variáveis do arquivo inclusionFunctions.ps1.ps1
+# Import global variables from the file
 . .\inclusionFunctions.ps1

 # My functions